-2. Use it as an employee information hub.
-Sales and marketing people in particular have their inboxes flooded with new materials and promotional messages, endless conversation threads, and the constantly updated “new” sales presentation.
-Being able to access the important information that you need in a timely fashion is a nightmare when it comes to looking through your inbox.
-Many companies have come up with other systems to store this information, like server-based content management systems or putting it in the cloud.
-But wouldn't it be better if your employees could simply download an app and have all of the information they need at a swipe of a finger?
+Many companies have come up with other systems to store this information in various repositories.
+But wouldn't it be better if your teams could simply download an app and have all of the information they need at a swipe of a finger?

-Instead of storing information in the cloud, where you’ll need an internet connection to access it, storing it on a mobile app allows your employees to access current and important information regardless of their wifi situation.
+Instead of storing information in the cloud, where you’ll need an internet connection to access it, storing it on a mobile sales tool allows your employees to access current and important information regardless of their wi-fi situation.
 There are countless options.
-You can use the app to store scheduling information, updated sales territories, information about new products, services, clients, and more.
-Playing videos or showing large 360 degree product views work perfectly, without having to download or wait for the dreaded buffering to complete while your customer waits.

-Not only does having a centralized location for your media allow your employees to be more organized and connected, it allows them to be more engaged with your brand.
-And using a mobile app to store your employee information will allow you to also measure how engaged your employees truly are.
-The same metrics you would use to measure what media is being shown to customers out in the field can be used to measure what your employees are taking time to read over, and what may be less interesting to them.
+Not only does having a centralized location for your content allow your employees to be more organized and connected, but it also allows them to be more engaged with your brand.
+With the right platform, you'll also be able to measure employee engagement.
+The same metrics used to measure content shared with customers in the field can be used to measure what your employees are taking time to read.

-Has your business found other creative ways to use a mobile sales app?
+Has your business found other creative ways to use a mobile sales tool?
 Let us know!
 Tweet your ideas to us or sound off in the comments.
-If you’re having a hard time visualizing how these ideas would work, check out Modus for free and see what you can do with a digital sales tool!
+If you’re having a hard time visualizing how these ideas would work, check out Modus and see what you can do with a digital sales tool!